Friday, November 27, 2015 12:00 AM

 Mormon Tabernacle Choir: Rehearsals are free every Thursday from 7:30 to 9:30 p.m. mormontabernaclechoir.org

-The Leonardo Museum: Part science centre, part art gallery, part museum.
+The Leonardo Museum: Part science center, part art gallery, part museum.
 Older kids will love the fusion of technology, art and science. theleonardo.org

 Natural History Museum: Showcasing Utah’s rich dinosaur fossil heritage.
 It has interactive play areas for younger kids. nhmu.utah.edu